 How to learn Japanese with the We method

-Hope you enjoyed this article and learned more about Japanese language!
+Hope you enjoyed this article and learned more about the Japanese language!

 Author: Valeria (graduated at Ca’Foscari University Japanese Studies)